zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This episode is a story about someone who manages, or runs, a business owned by members of his family.
 Let’s get started.  > When I took over the family business three years ag o, I didn’t know what I was letting myself in for.
 My uncle, who ran the busine ss before me, established a clear chain of command, which I thought would elimi nate infighting and bickering.
 I couldn’t have been more wrong.
 > Despite clear lines of authority, family members te nd to take sides and play the blame game whenever anything goes wrong.
 In the end , they always look to me to resolve conflict, and I have no choice but to en ter the fray.
 > Another big problem is the hangers-on.
 Those are the family members who aren’t suited for this line of work, but who need jobs.
-Wh at do I DO with them?
+What do I DO with them?
 > What do you do when everything falls on your should ers?
 Well, I’ve developed a thick skin, and when someone inevitably reminds me that blood is thicker than water, I remind them that business is business.

 I begin our story by saying, “When I took over the family business.”
-“To take over” means to take control of, to take ownership o f – to become the person who runs and manages an organization or, in this case, a company.
+“To take over” means to take control of, to take ownership of – to become the person who runs and manages an organization or, in this case, a company.
 “The family business” just means a business, a company, that yo ur family owns.
 I say that I “took over the family business three years ago.”

 But, I say, “I didn't know what I was letting mysel f in for.”
 The expression “to let yourself in for” something means to put yourself in  a difficult or challenging situation without realizing it, without knowing it.
 We might say “unintentionally.”
 I didn't realize I was going to be putting myself int o such a difficult situation when I took over the family business three years ago.